josebaptista/HumHub-Codeit/README.md

 ###Known Problems

-If You run into some problems its mostly cause of the setup of the right URL to the IDE.
+An error occurs when the path to the IDE is specified incorrectly.

 Open **codeit/views/admin/index.php** and check if the path fit Your system settings.
 Maybe You have installed HumHub into a subfolder then the URL should be something like: src="/**your subfolder name**/themes/ide/index.php" Find the code at line 10.